Skip to main content

 • Employment eligibility verification

-• Documents of conveyance of real estate, mortgages, other real estate loans, documents or transactions or property transfers, such as refinancing or other types of real estate loans, purchases, sales, and beneficial interests in land trusts.
+• Documents of conveyance of real estate, mortgages, other real estate loans, documents or transactions or property transfers, including but not limited to refinancing or other types of real estate loans, purchases, sales, and beneficial interests in land trusts.

 Materials that may require notarization include legal documents such as wills, trusts, deeds, contracts, and affidavits.
-Other examples include: absentee ballots, mail-in ballots, powers of attorney, and depositions.
+Other examples include: absentee ballots, mail-in ballots, and depositions.

 Accepted Forms of Photo ID: